totalspectrum/spin2cpp/README.md

   specify options to be passed to PropGCC, such as -Os or -mcmm.

 --ccode
-  Output static C code instead of C++.
-Note that in C mode only a single instance of an object may be active at a time; that is, code
+  Output C code instead of C++.
+Note that in C mode every method has a first parameter "self" which points to the object's data.
-  like:
-    OBJ
-       a: "FullDuplexSerial"
-       b: "FullDuplexSerial"
-  will not work, because "a" and "b" will both be using the same variables.
-This restriction applies only to C code, C++ code is able to use multiple objects without a problem.
+  This is similar to the way the C++ compiler implements object methods internally, but in C it has to be exposed explicitly.

 --dat
   Output a binary blob of the DAT section only, similar to the bstc -c option; or, if --gas is given, output GAS assembly for